FAQ: 13+ Admissions

 Can candidates who do not attend UK prep schools take part in the Academic Scholarship process?

-We will invite prep school and non prep school candiates who perform exceptionally well in the entrance test to take the scholarship examinations.
+We will invite non prep school candiates who perform exceptionally well in the entrance test to take the scholarship examinations.
+Prep school candidates may be put forward by their school.

 Who will monitor my child's progress?